 - the work is made of a conductive metal, such as aluminium or titanium

 - it’s made of a non-conductive material, such as plastic.

 If the first example is the explanation for non-conductivity then the answer is to remove the lacquer with some kind of solvent and then clean it very thoroughly with MPU.
 If the second, you may have to think again about plating the object.
-If the third, you can make the surface of non-conductive materials conductive by using our Conductive Ink or Conductive Paint.
+If the third, you can make the surface of non-conductive materials conductive by using our Conductive Ink (hi-grade) or Conductive Paint.

 Gold plated contacts for minimum/zero contact resistance – essential when measuring painted conductive coatings.

 Certain small items, for example Swabs, Nibs and Plating Pens can be sent by normal post within the UK

 - The courier option for UK deliveries is FedEx

 - Free UK mainland delivery available on orders over £200

 For all price quotations for deliveries, please add your items to our shopping cart.
 You will be able to see the shipping costs by clicking on the ‘Calculate shipping’ button in the cart and before checking out.